winor30/mcp-server-datadog/README.md

 ## Features

-- **Incident Management**: Enable listing and retrieving Datadog incidents through dedicated tools.
+- **Observability Tools**: Provides a mechanism to leverage key Datadog monitoring features, such as incidents, monitors, logs, dashboards, and metrics, through the MCP server.
-- **Extensible Design**: Intended for future integrations with additional Datadog APIs.
+- **Extensible Design**: Designed to easily integrate with additional Datadog APIs, allowing for seamless future feature expansion.

 ## Tools